harshkotkar5557/CLI-App---How-well-you-know-triangle/README.md

 # CLI-App---How-well-you-know-triangle

 Title : Triangle Quiz.
- 1.	here, I used nodeJS and repl.it to host my simple quiz app.
+ 1.	here, I used nodeJS and repl.it to host my simple triangle quiz app.
  2. Also, used chalk to color stuff.